-My Grandma's Cookbook: Shorshe Mangsho (Meat Curry With Mustard Paste)
+My Grandma's Shorshe Mangsho (Meat Curry With Mustard Paste)

-- 2 lbs (1 Kg) Goat/Lamb/Beef, Cut in small pieces, bone-in or boneless
+- 2 pounds (1 kilogram) goat or lamb or beef, cut in small pieces, bone-in or boneless

 - Beat yogurt in a bowl.
 Place cut meat into yogurt.
-Stir and let meat marinate for 2-3 hours in a refrigerator.
+Stir and let meat marinate for 2 to 3 hours in a refrigerator.

 - After your meat has marinated, heat half of the mustard oil and add all of the sliced onions.
 Fry the onions till they are golden.

-- Transfer meat to a pressure cooker, add a cup of hot water, and salt to taste.
-Pressure cook meat until it is tender.
-Usually it takes about 15-20 mins.
+- Transfer meat to a pressure cooker.
+Add a cup of hot water, and salt to taste.
+Pressure-cook meat until it is tender.
+Usually it takes about 15 to 20 minutes.

 - In a separate wok, heat the rest of the mustard oil and add whole chilies, bay leaves, cardamom, cinnamon, and cloves.